wp-plugins/wptouch/readme.txt

 The best way to use WPtouch on WordPress Multisite Installations is to do so via the *Activate WPtouch Site Wide* (2.9) or *Network Activate* link in the plugins area.

+= User Manual =

+You can download the user manual from within the WPtouch administration panel.
+It contains information on how to configure WPtouch.

 == Frequently Asked Questions ==

 = I thought most touch smartphones show my website fine the way it is now? =